erikdubois/Archi3/README.md

 # A N T E R G O S

-Lateron I discovered that there are distro's that use the archlinux repositories like evo/lution and Antergos.
+Lateron I discovered that there are distro's that use the archlinux repositories like evo/lution (more an installer), Antergos and Manjaro, ...

 I choose Antergos with their graphical installation guide cnchi to install a base installation.
 This is similar as the beginners guide from the archlinux wiki guide but not the same.